-- 1. Demonstrate an awareness of the provisional nature of knowledge and an understanding of research techniques and their application to knowledge creation. - Demonstrate systematic knowledge and understanding of the concepts, theories and principles on which the discipline of Building Surveying is based. - 3.
+- 1. Demonstrate an awareness of the provisional nature of knowledge and an understanding of research techniques and their application to knowledge creation. - 2.
+Demonstrate systematic knowledge and understanding of the concepts, theories and principles on which the discipline of Building Surveying is based. - 3.
 Demonstrate systematic knowledge and understanding of the application of design and technology to the achievement of low- and zero-carbon buildings. - 4.
 Demonstrate systematic knowledge and understanding of the contractual environment within which design and construction takes place, and the contractual arrangements under which projects are carried out. - 5.
-Demonstrate systematic knowledge and understanding of the technology of building defects and the factors affecting building performance.
+Demonstrate systematic knowledge and understanding of the technology of building defects and the factors affecting building performance. - 6.
+Demonstrate a systematic knowledge and understanding of the philosophy and practice associated with works to existing buildings.